Need to pack for a trip away and not sure where to start?

 - length of time spent on transport and what you’ll need, e.g. in an airline cabin on a long flight, to keep you comfortable and refreshed on arrival

-There are many in-depth articles around on this subject so I’m not even going to attempt to reinvent the wheel here, especially with the little amount of online space I have to dedicate to this topic.
-Instead I thought I’d focus on basic hints and consolidate some already ‘established’ methods for you complete with video links which ‘demonstrate’ how and save you some ‘viewing’ pain – boy did I watch some horrendous versions before settling on these ones for you!
+There are many in-depth articles and videos around on this subject so I’m not even going to attempt to reinvent the wheel here, especially with the little amount of online space I have to dedicate to this topic.
+Instead I thought I’d focus on basic hints and consolidate some already ‘established’ methods for you together with video links which ‘demonstrate’ how while saving you from ‘viewing’ pain – boy did I watch some horrendous versions before settling on these ones for you!

 Basic Packing Tips For Suitcases: Rhonda Baron of Baron International LLC.
 It’s rare to find someone with an easy to listen to personality who can demonstrate well.
 Rhonda is one of those.
 Here are three of her You Tube videos.
 She has many others if you want to access them.
 Click on the following headings to access the links to Rhonda’s wonderful tips.